 Tutankhamun (originally "Tutankhaten") was an 18th Dynasty Pharaoh of the Egyptian New Kingdom most famous for his luxurious tomb, which was discovered by Howard Carter in 1922.
-As an actual Pharaoh, his successes are debatable: since he came to the throne aged nine, how much of his actions were his, and how much were those of his officials?
-He died at 18, after only nine years of rule, so he didn't have time to do all that much.
+As an actual Pharaoh, his successes are debatable: since he came to the throne aged about nine, how much of his actions were his, and how much were those of his officials?
+He died at 18 or 19, after only 9-10 years of rule, so he didn't have time to do all that much himself.

 - And yet, the 2018 examination of his leather armor showed it to be worn out and having marks of cuts, with some amounts of rust, which may suggest a more warlike way of life.